 Cypher will have to see some major changes and adjustments if he wants to ever see the light of a higher tier.

-This is our final Agent Tier List that matches the current Patch 4.07 and meta.
-Throughout new Patch updates, this tier list will be changed and adjusted depending on every agent’s overall state and performance, so make sure to re-visit and check for any updates.
+This is our final Agent Tier List that matches the current Patch 7.10 and meta.
+As the new Patch updates roll out, we will regularly modify and adjust this tier list based on each agent’s overall state and performance.
+Be sure to revisit and check for updates.